 Suffering an injury due to an accident can be a life-altering event.
 Many accident victims are confused, upset, and left feeling helpless.
 The role of an attorney, among other things, should be to calm those fears and assist you in getting your life back together.
 For that reason, the Frankfort Law Group provides this free information so that you an idea of what to expect in a personal injury case, from beginning to end.
-We have offices in Frankfort and Oak Lawn in Illinois.
+We have offices in Frankfort in Illinois.

 Although no two cases are the same, generally the process works as described below:

 Initial Consultation, Post-Consultation Appointment

 You will be given a list of some of the documents that you are asked to get together as well as some documents containing Frequently Asked Questions.

 Throughout the process, it will be a good idea for you to keep a “journal” of sorts.
 This will help us in determining how you’re progressing medically, how your life has been affected, etc.

 We will also give you a list of things that you should get together that will eventually be needed for your case.
 These will include bills, photos, taxes and an ongoing list.
 Again, we will give you a more thorough list.

 Once we have your file, we start doing the following:

 - Calendaring the date of your accident/injury.
 The law limits that you have 2 years from the date of accident/injury to file a claim.
 In other words, to file your lawsuit.

 - Preparing and sending out attorney liens.
 See more information below.